 1.3.6.
-Qualified objects deposit authority CERTUM QODA
+Objects deposit authority CERTUM QODA

-The qualified objects deposit authority CERTUM QODA provides services such a storage, issuance, download and preserving the authenticity of any electronic data objects, particularly objects digitally signed in accordance with the requirements of the Act on Electronic
+The objects deposit authority CERTUM QODA, regulated on national level, provides services such a storage, issuance, download and preserving the authenticity of any electronic data objects, particularly objects digitally signed.

-Signature of 18 September, 2001 (Journal of Law 2001 No. 130, item 1450).
 CERTUM QODA treats storage data such as any bitstrings, which means that CERTUM QODA is not interested in their structure (syntax) or in their semantic.